VelislavKarastoychev/euriklis-sortlib/README.md

 ```
 The possible values for the algorithm parameter are all fast algorithms and the bucket sort.

 - *SortLib.find_best_for_object_array_by_property(array, property, n)* and *SortLib.find_worst_for_object_array_by_property(array, property, n)* - these methods are available from version 1.1.0 and higher versions of the package.
-The methods sorts an array of objects by given property of the object that has to be number of string (in the last level of the object, when the property is string array of the keys of the object element).
-If we have the same Graph which was created above, we may extract the ten weights with higher values:
+The methods sorts an array of objects by given property of the object that has to be number or string (in the last level of the object, when the property is string array of the keys of the object element).
+If we have the same Graph which was created above, we may extract the ten weights with higher values by this way:
 ```js
 const topTenWeights = SortLib.find_best_for_object_array_by_property(Graph.edges, ['attributes', 'weight'], 10).array
 ```